blepore/AzureNotes/CreateOwnLaasoCluster.md

 Place the key as a 'Secret' in the key vault.
 To create a 'Secret', reference this: https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal#add-a-secret-to-key-vault

-NOTE: it is important to name the key as described below (with the 'pubkey-' suffix plus username)
+NOTE: it is important to name the key as described below (with the 'pubkey-' prefix plus username)

 	Choose the following values:
 		Upload Options - Manual